 The Bayley era may not be the best, but it was not without its moments.
 Lyrically inspired by the film “Falling Down”, it deals with the subject of mental illness and having a nervous breakdown.
 Despite this subject matter, it is a rather upbeat sounding tack, with an energetic sounding tempo, and a strong performance from the riff section.
 Taken from Bayley’s first album with the band, 1995’s “The X Factor”, it stands out as one of its highlights.

-The title track from the first Maiden album of the 90’s, specifically 1990, this track shows that Maiden can do emotive ballads very well.
+The title track from the first Iron Maiden album of the 90s, specifically 1990, this track shows that Iron Maiden can do emotive ballads very well.
 The song has a slow pace most of the way through, not exploding until towards the end.
-Lyrically, the song deals with feeling lost in life, with certain lines hinting a slight criticism of religious faith.
+Lyrically, the song deals with feeling lost in life, with certain lines hinting at a slight criticism of religious faith.

 # 5 – Running Free

-The best known single entitled “Running Free,” from the self titled debut, is perhaps Di’annos finest moment as a Maiden vocalist.
-Still a fan favourite to this day, it is a true fist in the air song about teenage rebellion, with Di’annos edgier sounding style suiting it more than Dickinson’s operatic style ever has.
+The best-known single entitled “Running Free,” from the self-titled debut, is perhaps Di’annos finest moment as an Iron Maiden vocalist.
+Still a fan favorite to this day, it is a true fist in the air song about teenage rebellion, with Di’annos edgier-sounding style suiting it more than Dickinson’s operatic style ever has.

-The title track from the final album of Dickinson’s first stint with the band released in 1992, it saw him go out with a bang, as it has become one of Iron Maiden’s greatest songs.
-With its epic chorus, classic riff, and epic build up, it is a song that is an absolute staple of the bands live sets.
-Lyrically, the title speaks for itself, it literally being about a man who is afraid of the dark.
+The title track from the final album of Dickinson’s first stint with the band was released in 1992.
+It featured Dickinson going out with a bang, as it has become one of Iron Maiden’s greatest songs.
+With its epic chorus, classic riff, and epic build-up, it is a song that is an absolute staple of the band’s live sets.
+Lyrically, the title speaks for itself, literally being about a man who is afraid of the dark.